grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### default_language

-Set the default UI language.
-Must be a supported IETF language tag, such as en-US
+This setting configures the default UI language, which must be a supported IETF language tag, such as `en-US`.

 ### home_page